 The award period is May 1 to May 31 of the following year.
 In exceptional circumstances, an extension of the grant period is permitted.
 If an awardee requires additional time to complete his/her project, a request for an extension should be submitted no later than one month prior to the end of the grant period.
 No new grant money will be released until the first project, including the final report, is completed.

-A brief report describing the outcome of the research conducted using these funds is due in the Institute for Research and Scholarship office via BIRS@butler.edu no more than 60 days following the end of the grant period.
+A brief report describing the outcome of the research conducted using these funds is due to OSP via OSP@butler.edu. no more than 60 days following the end of the grant period.
 The report should detail how the money was spent in relation to the proposed budget.
 Failure to submit this report could jeopardize future HAC funding.